facereviewer/gattemoos-ng/README.md

 ## FAQ

+1. **How do I ban a user from my bot?**

+You'll need to reply to one of their messages with `/ban reason` where the 'reason' is a message sent to the user and stored in the database.
+(If they've never said anything, you'll have to use the server script.)

-1. **How do I unban a blacklisted user from my bot?**
+2. **How do I unban a blacklisted user from my bot?**

+You can use `/unban` and choose the user from the buttons.

-You can use `/unblacklist 12345678` with those numbers replaced by their username or ID, but be careful you don't accidentally send that info out to everyone.
+You can also use `/unban 12345678` with those numbers replaced by their username or ID, but be careful you don't accidentally send that info out to everyone.

-To do it securely, you can run a script from your server.
-You need their Telegram User ID (preferred) or username/profile name.
-If you have a name you can use `./util/blacklist.py find` to search your bot's database for the user record.

-You can then run `./util/blacklist.py unban 12345678` to remove the ban.

-(We could add a button interface, but the blacklist could grow far too large for that.)

-2. **How do I whitelist a user for my bot?**
+3. **How do I whitelist a user for my bot?**

-Just use `/whitelist` and choose the user from the buttons.
+Just use `/whitelist` after they've tried joining, and choose the user from the buttons.
 You can also do it before they try to join by using `/whitelist 12345678` with those numbers replaced by their user ID.
-Be careful any time you're using IDs in commands.
+Be careful not to accidentally send their ID to everyone.

-3. **How do I demote someone I promoted to mod/admin at some point?**
+4. **How do I demote someone I promoted to mod/admin at some point?**

-You can reply to a message with `/blacklist` and then use `/unblacklist @username` (or ID).
-Otherwise you'll have to do it on the server.

-If you have their user ID, you can skip this step:
-Either use the find utility like explained above or run `./util/perms.py list` to list all users with elevated rank.

-Simply run `./util/perms.py set 12345678 user` to remove the users' privileges.

-This can also be used to grant an user higher privileges by exchanging the last argument with "*mod*" or "*admin*".

-This is all silly.
-There'll be a /demote command in the future.
+Just use `/demote` and choose the user from the buttons.
+You can also try `/demote name` where 'name' is their tripcode or obfuscated ID.
+Try using /info on one of their messages to see their oid.

-4. **What is the suggested setup to run multiple bots?**
+5. **What is the suggested setup to run multiple bots?**

 The administrative scripts support a structure like the following where each bot has its' own subdirectory: